dataplat/FabricTools/documentation/Get-FabricLongRunningOperationResult.md

 ## OUTPUTS

 ## NOTES
+- Ensure the Fabric API headers (e.g., authorization tokens) are defined in $FabricConfig.FabricHeaders.
 - This function does not handle polling.
 Ensure the operation is in a terminal state before calling this function.

 Author: Tiago Balabuch